Hy-DAT: A Tool to Address Hydropower Modeling Gaps Using Interdependency, Efficiency Curves, and Unit Dispatch Models: Database Generation and Utilization

-\item \textbf{`Unit\textunderscore Data'}: This table has been populated with the electrical data obtained using TSAT \cite{TSAT} tool (to convert the EMS data obtained from SCADA to capture the unit level dispatch data).
+\item \textbf{Unit\textunderscore Data}: This table has been populated with the electrical data obtained using the Transient Security Assessment Tool (TSAT) \cite{TSAT} to convert the energy management system data obtained from SCADA to capture the unit-level dispatch data.

-\item \textbf{`Static\textunderscore Plant\textunderscore Data'}: This table contains plant level data, obtained from a 2020 Western Electricity Coordinating Council (WECC) summer planning case and \cite{USACEMIL}.
-This table contains the location based data such as latitude, longitude and area number of the plant and generic hydro based data such as head value of the plant.
+\item \textbf{Static\textunderscore Plant\textunderscore Data}: This table contains plant-level data, obtained from a 2020 Western Electricity Coordinating Council summer planning case and \cite{USACEMIL}.
+The table has location-based data such as latitude, longitude, and area number of the plant and generic hydro-based data such as head value of the plant.